 Body-Contouring Surgery After Weight Loss in Grand Rapids

-Plastic surgeons Dr. Bradley Bengtson and Dr. Ryan Mitchell perform body-contouring surgery after major weight loss for men at their Grand Rapids practice.
-They understands that losing a large amount of weight (100+ pounds) is a significant achievement that can improve your health, your appearance, and your attitude toward life.
+Plastic surgeon Dr. Bradley Bengtson performs body-contouring surgery after major weight loss for men at the Grand Rapids practice.
+They understand that losing a large amount of weight (100+ pounds) is a significant achievement that can improve your health, your appearance, and your attitude toward life.
 Unfortunately, however, losing a large amount of weight can leave patients feeling self-conscious and uncomfortable with loose, sagging skin, isolated pockets of fat, and uneven or undefined contours.

 Thatís why we specialize in surgery after weight loss at our Grand Rapids Bengtson Center for Aesthetics and Plastic Surgery.
 Whether you have achieved your goal through bariatric surgery or dieting alone, we understand that post-weight-loss surgery can be a very important step in achieving the body and self-confidence youíve worked hard for.
 A personal evaluation, a customized plan based on your priorities, and trust in our specialized techniques and extensive experience can help you achieve your goals.
 You deserve to look your best.
 Let the Bengtson Center be your final step in completing your transformation.

 Surgically reshaping the skin and soft tissue of the body after dramatic weight loss corrects problems like loose or sagging skin, isolated pockets of fat, and uneven or undefined curves.
 Body-contouring surgery after weight loss at our Grand Rapids practice takes a specialized approach of assessing the entire body.
 We consider various approaches including but not limited to a total Body Lift and Circumferential Tummy Tuck by improving the following areas of concern: